-Monday 30 August 2021
+Monday, 30 August 2021

 Pallava period Shiva Temple with Durgai, Mahavishnu, Murugan, Jyeshta Devi Loose Sculptures and Hero Stone & Sati Stone at Sendiyampakkam, Villupuram District, Tamil Nadu.

-These Jyeshta Devi / Thavvai, Mahavishnu, Durgai, Murugan sculptures are installed in the outer prakara of a Small Shiva Temple on the east banks of the Eri.
+These Jyeshta Devi / Thavvai, Mahavishnu, Durgai, and Murugan sculptures are installed in the outer prakara of a Small Shiva Temple on the east banks of the Eri.

 HOW TO REACH